SkepticalYouth/Etch-a-sketch/README.md

 # Etch-a-sketch
-My etch-a-sket project, which is a part of the Odin project foundation curriculum.
+My Etch-a-Sketch project, which is a part of the Odin project foundation curriculum.

 Functionalities: